-Two days before the SC beginning, the AppCal no longer allows participants to request new meetings.

-- Airlines and coordinators can no longer request appointments; - · Airlines and coordinators can accept pending meeting requests; - All calendars remain visible for viewing.
+- Two days after the SC beginning, the AppCal no longer allows participants to request new meetings. - Airlines and coordinators can no longer request appointments; - Airlines and coordinators can accept pending meeting requests; - All calendars remain visible for viewing; - All Message Box facilities remain active.